Home

 Meryl’s Metaphor For Our Times

-Her Oscar nominated turn in ‘Florence Foster Jenkins' offers funny parallel to Trump's rise.Jan 25th, 2017 by Dominique Paul Noth
+Oscar nominated turn in ‘Florence Foster Jenkins' a funny echo of Trump's rise.Jan 25th, 2017 by Dominique Paul Noth

 Shocking Charges in Lincoln Hills Suit